The Maternity Home Justice Project

 Formal apologies have already been issued to the survivors of government run/sponsored maternity homes in other jurisdictions worldwide, including Australia (2013) and Ireland (2021).

 In 2018, the committee gave the Government of Canada one year to fulfil its recommendations, yet to date, nothing has been done to deliver justice to these survivors.
 Lives were ruined and families were torn apart as a result of the maternity home practice.
 The 300,000+ women who were victimized by this system at the very least deserve a formal apology and recognition that their own government was in part responsible for their trauma.

-The government has dragged its feet for nearly four years.
+The government has dragged its feet for nearly five years.
 As your constituent, I demand that you appeal to the government to take action on this file immediately, carry out the Senate committee’s recommendations and issue the formal apology in the House of Commons without any further delay.

 [Insert your name]